 Starting any new process is not easy.
-Let alone one that involves many choices, and requires things like trust, risk and vulnerability.
-Above all, who you choose to work with is crucial.
-So I want you to make the best choice for you.
+Let alone one that requires much trust, risk and vulnerability.
+Above all, who you choose to work with is crucial, so I want you to make the best choice for you.
 Trust your gut!
 But if you still feel unsure after reading through this site, book a FREE CONSULT with me and that may help.

-So a bit about me.
-I’ve called Nashville home since just after 9-11.
-Long Island, NY is my birthplace, but with my deep paternal southern roots it’s felt quite right down here from day one.
-In 1992 I received a B.A. in English Lit from Clark University and in 2000, an MSW from New York University.
+Though I’ve called Nashville home since just after 9-11.
+Long Island, NY is my birthplace.
+But with my deep paternal southern roots it’s felt right down here from day one.
+In 1992 I received a B.A. in English Lit from Clark University and in 2000, a Masters in Social Work (MSW) from New York University.
 NYU in particular offered me a growth experience like no other, one I credit it with equipping me to respond effectively to most any human struggle.
 The years between I spent as a recording and touring musician.
-From waiting tables and grimy clubs to record deals and a few big stages, it was a beautiful if fraught period that taught me a lot about who I am, about who I’m not, about interpersonal dynamics, and helped shape my view of change/growth as both an inside job and co-creative process.
+From waiting tables and grimy clubs to record deals and a few big stages, it was a beautiful if fraught period that taught me a lot about who I am, who I’m not, about interpersonal dynamics, and also shaped my view of change/growth as both inside job and co-creative process.
 Grist for the mill as they say.